 Rinse off any water content

 - Make sure that no soap remains on the surface.
-Use as much water as you need to remove the soap and wash foam.
+Use as much water as necessary to remove the soap and wash the foam.

-- Towel off excess moisture with microfiber.
-Then wring it out into buckets one and two.
-Re-wipe excess moisture from your luxury car’s surface once dry.
+- Towel off excess moisture with microfiber, then wring it out into buckets one and two.
+Once dry, re-wipe excess moisture from your luxury car’s surface.

 Let your car dry off properly